DCoffey20/Employee-Tracker/README.md

 # Set Up Database

-To create the database, user must insert their user name and password in the appropirate fields in the index.js file.
+To create the database, user must insert their username and password in the appropriate fields in the index.js file.
 Find these on lines 12 and 15 respectively.
 Once this is done, copy the text in the schema.sql file.
 Paste and then run this text in your MySQL server.
 Next, copy the text from the seed.sql file.
 Again, paste and run this text in your MySQL server.
 User has now created the database that the CMS will use in the application.

 # Install Files

-Before the user can run the program, they must install the neccessary files that the application uses.
-In the command line, user needs to type the following seperately.
+Before the user can run the program, they must install the necessary files that the application uses.
+In the command line, user needs to type the following separately.

 # "npm install mysql"
 # "npm install inquirer"